 Career plans: I’d like to work with Latinx, immigrant, and other BIPOC communities in clinical practice.
 I want to be part of the movement towards making mental and behavioral healthcare truly accessible for all.

 Previous degrees: BA, Criminology and Law; BS, Psychology

-Current field placement: I am working at the University of Florida Health Shands Psychiatric Hospital.
+Current practicum placement: I am working at the University of Florida Health Shands Psychiatric Hospital.

 Inspiration: I am formed by my experience of working at a maximum-security treatment facility with residents who are either incompetent to proceed to trial or have been judged to be not guilty by reason of insanity.

 CSSW shoutout: The course that has been the most helpful to me is Advocacy in Social Work Practice.
 Professor Andrés Hoyos helped me to discover the meaning of advocacy and the power a voice can have on a community.

 Career plans: I aspire to work with minority youth within the criminal justice system who have mental health and/or substance use disorders.
 My goal is to reduce mental health stigma and find interventions that improve the quality of care for juveniles.